 Days of Future Past wasn’t all bad.
 They made some bold and beautiful choices in the last twenty minutes.
 McKellan’s Magneto getting killed with a sharp piece of metal?
 The poetry!

 Final bit: How does Kitty Pride (Ellen Page) not look a day older than she did in The Last Stand, even though we can guess she is at least twenty years older in the early scenes of Future Past?
 And how does she now possess the ability to send people back through time?
-The filmmakers might need a refresher on what exactly Kitty Pride’s mutant abilities are, or better yet, how to do a proper reboot.
+The filmmakers might need a refresher on what Kitty Pride’s exact mutant abilities are, or better yet, how to do a proper reboot.